 - Start by cleaning all the greens, vine leaves and the green onions.

-- Chop the green onions and cook with a drizzle of olive oil at medium heat until tender (around 10-15 minutes).
+- Chop the green onions and cook with a drizzle of olive oil over medium heat until tender (around 10-15 minutes).

 - Meanwhile chop all the greens apart from the spices and add them to the onion mixture.